chenstanilovsky/playlist-stitcher/README.md

 playlist-stitcher stitch "PLAYLIST_URL"
 ```

-Replace "PLAYLIST_URL" with the URL of the YouTube playlist you want to download and stitch.
+Replace PLAYLIST_URL with the URL of the YouTube playlist you want to download and stitch.

 ## How does it work